dansays/housesitter-instructions/README.md

 "Hey, Siri!
 Turn on/off the Television/Playstation/Nintendo."
 Note that Siri can't actually turn on the Nintendo Switch, you have to do that manually.
 The Switch is in the cabinet along the window, beneath the turntable.

+All the controllers you might need are in the gray drawer under the Peachtree audio unit.
+Gently push and it will open.

-## Building Amenities
+## Building Amenities (7th Floor)

 ### Wooftop Dog Run

 Yes, it's actually called that.
-Just follow the paw prints, or better yet, just let Beta lead.
+Just follow the paw prints and signs, or better yet, just let Beta lead.
 She knows the way.

 ### Pro Fit Gym